Audit stores

 // Create your audit store connection

-var auditStore = new MongoDBSyncAuditStore(mongoClient, mongoDatabase);
+var auditStore = MongoDBSyncAuditStore.from(targetSystem);

 // Register with Flamingock